Should I wear a seat belt while I'm pregnant?

 What about air bags?

-Most experts agree that air bags are safe and can protect pregnant women from head injury.
+Air bags reduce the risk of injury for pregnant mothers, and do not increase the risk of injury to their babies.
 The air bags in your car should not be turned off when you are pregnant.
 To be safe, you should move the seat back as far as possible and tilt the seat to get some distance between your belly and the steering wheel or dashboard.

 Air bags are not a substitute for a seat belt, so always wear your seat belt even if your car has air bags.